0xEigenLabs/0xEigenLabs.github.io/src/guides/trustless-bridge.md

 3. Verify the Merkle proof with the leaf over the L1 EMT root;

-4. If step 2 succeeds, Mint the L2 token to pk_l2 with `leaf.amount`; or deny the minting request.
+4. If step 3 succeeds, Mint the L2 token to pk_l2 with `leaf.amount`; or deny the minting request.

 **L2 -> L1**

+* Deposit on L2:

 The user calls the `bridgeAsset` method on L2 smart contract, and deposits an amount of asset into the bridge contract, the `bridgeAsset` inserts a new leaf on the L2 Merkle tree and emits an event of the `bridgeAsset` paramters, the user watches the on-chain events and calculates the Merkle Proof p_2 locally, where: